AqillaNisa/Taste-Of-IIUM-Can-Do/README.md

 ## Challenges Faced and Solutions
-### Challenge 1: Complex Order Management
+### Challenge 1: Managing Food Information Across Multiple Mahallah Cafes
-- Problem: Managing relationships between orders, order items, and menu items
+- Problem: Each Mahallah Cafe offers different food and beverage options
-- Solution: Implemented proper Eloquent relationships and created pivot tables for many-to-many relationships
+- Solution: Design a structured relational database to organize and display the information efficiently
-### Challenge 2: Real-time Order Tracking
+### Challenge 2: Integrating Location Information
-- Problem: Updating order status in real-time without page refresh
+- Problem: Users, especially new students and visitors may not know the exact location of a particular Mahallah Cafe.
-- Solution: Used AJAX calls to update order status dynamically
+- Solution: Added map images and location reference for each Mahallah Cafe to help users navigate easily.
-### Challenge 3: Role-based Authentication
+### Challenge 3: Maintaining Accurate and Consistent Menu Data
-- Problem: Different user types requiring different access levels
+- Problem: Food and Beverage information must remain consistent across all pages and updates.
-- Solution: Implemented middleware to check user roles and redirect appropriately
+- Solution: Centralized menu management through the database, allowing administrators to update  information from a single source.

 ## Future Enhancements
 ### Phase 2 Features (Potential Improvements)